 2) Check that the standard also shows the correct corresponding date

-3) Check that your hat also displays the correct corresponding safety standard mark
+3) Check that your hat displays the correct corresponding safety standard mark

 Features of a riding hat

 The features that you require of your riding hat depend on what sort of riding you plan to use it for.
-This decision will be difficult your hat will be dual or even multi-purpose.
-So you may need to draw up a list of your requirements using a MoSCoW or priority rating system:
+This decision will be difficult if your hat will be dual or even multi-purpose.
+You may need to draw up a list of your requirements using a MoSCoW or priority rating system: